ChaoChingTan/NoblePath/Labsible/guacamole/README.md

 ![Guacamole Settings Screen](./images/guacamole_settings_screen.png)

 You can then proceed to setup users and connections for your environment.
 Refer to the [adminstrator guide](#reference).

+## Caveat
+Note that there is no encryption of traffic to guacamole for this test setup.
+Put it behind HTTPS if you are using it for production.

 ## Conclusion